invoiceninja/dockerfiles/README.md

 **Note: When performing the setup, the Database host is ```db```

+### Running on ARM64 (Raspberry Pi 4)

+When deploying on an ARM64 system, you need to comment out the `image: mysql:5` line and uncomment `image: mariadb:10.4` in the `docker-compose.yml` file.

 ## Updating the Image when using `docker-compose`

 As `docker-compose` does not support any form of version control, this git provide updates to `docker-compose.yml` directly.

 To upgrade to a newer release image, please make sure to update the `docker-compose.yml` first by running